sahilrajput03/sahilrajput03/README.md

 - **Weird Problems:** - [Click here](weird-problems.md)
 - **Intro Guides to Platforms:** [Click here](intro-guide-to-platforms.md)

+## unsigned means?

+`Dictionary - unsigned` : not having a plus or minus sign, or a bit representing this.

+Unsigned Integers (often called "uints") are just like integers (whole numbers) but have the property that they don't have a + or - sign associated with them.
+Thus they are always non-negative (zero or positive).
+We use uint's when we know the value we are counting will always be non-negative.

 ## #scroll #scrollto #scrollintoview

 [scrollTo - MDN](https://developer.mozilla.org/en-US/docs/Web/API/Window/scrollTo)